simonecarolynr/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    We learned middleware and routing.

 - [ ] Describe Middleware?
+    Middleware is a set of functions that get executed in the order that they are introduced into the server code.
+It's used primarily to keep the code DRY and to add features to Express.

 - [ ] Describe a Resource?
+    A resource is the information being returned.

 - [ ] What can the API return to help clients know if a request was successful?
+    A 200 code helps the client know if a request was successful

 - [ ] How can we partition our application into sub-applications?
+    We can use Express Routers to split an application into sub-applications.
 ## Minimum Viable Product

 - [x] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.